learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

 ```
 ├── __init__.py                         <- .py file that signals to python these folders contain packages
 ├── README.md                           <- The top-level README for reviewers of this project
-├── dsc-mod1-project-template.ipynb     <- Narrative documentation of analysis in jupyter notebook
+├── dsc-mod1-project-template.ipynb     <- Narrative documentation of analysis in Jupyter notebook
 ├── presentation.pdf                    <- PDF version of project presentation
 ├── code
 │   ├── __init__.py                     <- .py file that signals to python these folders contain packages